CentraCare—St. Cloud Hospital

 Program Description

-The Psychology Postdoctoral Fellowship at St. Cloud Hospital/CentraCare Health provides one year of training with opportunities in the following areas of specialty: 1) Child Clinical Psychology (therapy and assessment), and 2) Adult Clinical Psychology (therapy and/or assessment).
+The Psychology Postdoctoral Fellowship at St. Cloud Hospital/CentraCare Health provides one year of training with opportunities in the following specialty tracks: 1) Child & Adolescent Clinical Psychology 2) Adult Clinical Psychology, or 3) Integrated Behavioral Health.
 These fellowships are designed to complement your background and to provide more focused and in-depth training in your chosen substantive specialty practice area.

 St. Cloud Hospital provides family-centered care for patients of all ages.
 As the largest behavioral health service provider in the geographical area, our clinic receives a variety of referrals for patients of all ages with a wide range of presenting difficulties.
 As part of a larger health organization, behavioral health providers also have the opportunity to work closely with medical specialists including pediatricians, family practice providers, psychiatrists, and other health providers (e.g., occupational therapists, speech/language pathologists).
-Review CentraCare's mission and fellowship training statement.
+Review OneCentraCare Philosophy and Fellowship Training Mission.
 (PDF)

 The fellowship program is designed to provide clinical experiences necessary to support independent practice in clinical and/or health psychology.
 The fellowship meets all requirements needed for postdoctoral supervised experience, as required by the state of Minnesota and upon completion of the fellowship, fellows will be encouraged to apply for independent licensure.
 See our clinical program overview.
 (PDF)